savaryna/tailwindcss-material-symbols/packages/tailwindcss-material-symbols/README.md

 Or use `require('@savaryna/tailwindcss-material-symbols')` with `module.exports` for CommonJS modules.

-Next, follow Google's [guide](https://developers.google.com/fonts/docs/material_symbols#using_material_symbols) on how to add Material Symbols font to your page.
-For example you could just add a `link` tag to your html `head`.
+Next, follow Google's [guide](https://developers.google.com/fonts/docs/material_symbols#using_material_symbols) on how to add the Material Symbols font to your page.
+For testing you could just add this `link` tag to your html `head`:

 ```html
 <head>